FarahIbrar/Programming-in-Python/README.md

 ## Overview

 This repository contains a comprehensive collection of Python programming concepts, techniques, and libraries applied to various tasks, including data analysis, machine learning, and more.
+It also contains different projects on Machine learning and statistical analysis.
 Each folder contains detailed information and codes for specific tasks, all developed using Jupyter Notebook.

 ---

-### Concepts and Techniques Covered
+## Concepts and Techniques Covered (Including but not limited to)

 All concepts and techniques covered can be found in the "Introduction, Python" folder, including details such as definition/descriptions, when to use each concept, typical output, definitions, and examples.
+More details on all concepts can be explored in the projects and other folders in more details with images.

 1. **Python Basics**:
    - Variables, Data types (integers, floats, strings)